 I love it.

-I mean, you're you might think advantage of this.
+I mean, you might think you might want to take advantage of this.

 We take martial arts and all these other different things.